 The processes used for the staff recruitment are specific and transparent.
-The PSP is supported by an adequate number of academics who, in some cases, are forced to undertake a heavier than desired workload in order to meet the demands of the PSP and to support the three specialisations.
+The PSP is supported by an adequate number of academics who, in some cases, are forced to undertake a heavier than desired workload in order to meet the demands of both graduate and undergraduate programmes.
 Specific mechanisms for the evaluation of staff members by students are used on a systematic basis.
 Areas for improvement include the need for more academic staff members and less workload, greater links between teaching and research, and more professional development opportunities.

-Principle 5: Teaching staff of postgr study programmes raduate
+Principle 5: Teaching staff of postgratudy programmes raduate

-Fully compliant X
+Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant

-- As previously mentioned, the EEAP recommends the increase of the number of academic staff members, less workload, greater links between teaching and research, and more professional development opportunities. - The EEAP suggests that the Programme and the Department considers alternative ways to increase the faculty's international scientific collaborations and mobility. - The EEAP believes that the performance of the teaching staff in scientific research could be based to a greater degree on internationally recognised systems of scientific evaluation (e.g., Google Scholar, Scopus, etc.).
+- The EEAP recommends the increase of the number of academic staff members, less workload, greater links between teaching and research, and more professional development opportunities. - It is also recommended that the Programme and the Department should consider alternative ways to increase the faculty's international scientific collaborations and mobility. - The performance of the teaching staff in scientific research should be based to a greater degree on internationally recognised systems of scientific evaluation (e.g., Google Scholar, Scopus, etc.).